Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 - `private_key_path` (String, Sensitive) Path to a private key for using keypair authentication.
 Cannot be used with `browser_auth`, `oauth_access_token` or `password`.
 Can be source from `SNOWFLAKE_PRIVATE_KEY_PATH` environment variable.
 - `region` (String) [Snowflake region](https://docs.snowflake.com/en/user-guide/intro-regions.html) to use.
 Can be source from the `SNOWFLAKE_REGION` environment variable.
 - `role` (String) Snowflake role to use for operations.
 If left unset, default role for user will be used.
 Can come from the `SNOWFLAKE_ROLE` environment variable.
 - `warehouse` (String) Sets the default warehouse.
 Optional.
-Can be sourced from SNOWFLAKE_WAREHOUSE enviornment variable.
+Can be sourced from SNOWFLAKE_WAREHOUSE environment variable.

 ## Authentication